Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Estimation using maximum resolution

 \subsubsection{Confidence intervals}

 To measure the uncertainty in the estimated intensity function, pointwise confidence intervals were calculated under the postulated model.
-A moment type estimator for the variance under the naive approach is given in Web appendix 4.
+A moment type estimator for the variance under the naive approach is given in Supporting web materials~4.
 In the CML case, the asymptotic covariance matrix of $\hat{\beta}$ can be estimated using the observed information matrix based on conditional likelihood evaluated at $\hat{\beta}$ (Sartori and Severini, 2004).
 The covariance matrix was estimated using the \textit{clogit} function under the survival package (Therneau, 2015) in \R. In the random effects case, the same estimation approach of employing the observed information evaluated at $\hat{\beta}$ is performed using the random effects likelihood.
 The \textit{glmer} function under the lmr4 package (Bates et. al., 2015) in \R~was employed.
 Using these covariance matrices, confidence intervals of the intensity function were calculated.
-See Figure~\ref{fig:comp_CI} for the resulting 95\% pointwise confidence intervals of the estimators using random effects and CML models, in three chosen locations on the Y axis.
+Figure~\ref{fig:comp_CI} presents the resulting 95\% pointwise confidence intervals of the estimators using random effects and CML models, in three chosen locations on the Y axis.
 The confidence intervals based on the naive estimator (not shown) are much wider as the result of the local estimation approach.
-One can see that random and CML confidence intervals are relatively close and in most locations the CML is slightly wider.
+The random and CML confidence intervals are relatively close and in most locations the CML is slightly wider.
+The deviation from the uniform model is quite clear.